pine64/website/content/documentation/PinePhone/Repairs/_index.md

 The microphone may stop working or occasionally stop working or give off static when power is plugged in.

-One possible fix is to User:Earboxer/Shim_U101|shim U101 (as seen on the [back side of the USB-C side board](https://files.pine64.org/doc/PinePhone/PinePhone%20USB-C%20small%20board%20bottom%20placement%20v1.0%2020190730.pdf)) with a piece of paper or cardboard.
+One possible fix is to shim U101 (as seen on the [back side of the USB-C side board](https://files.pine64.org/doc/PinePhone/PinePhone%20USB-C%20small%20board%20bottom%20placement%20v1.0%2020190730.pdf)) with a piece of paper or cardboard, see https://wiki.pine64.org/wiki/User:Earboxer/Shim_U101.

 #### Bottom speaker